The Characteristic Mapping Method for the Linear Advection of Arbitrary Sets: Introduction

-There are two classes of methods for the advection of surfaces; Implicit methods represent the surface as the zero-level set of an implicit function while explicit methods represent the surface by a collection of points, e.g. parametrically.
-It is evident to note that implicit methods require the surface to be closed.
-As a result, implicit methods are most naturally used in situations where querying whether a point is inside or outside the surface is important.
-A summary of standard level set methods may be found in \cite{osher2003level}, \cite{osher2001level} and \cite{sethian1999level}.
-Additionally, particles have been used by Enright et al. \cite{enright2002hybrid} to improve accuracy of the standard level set approach when subgrid structures must be tracked.
-More recently, Gradient-Augmented Level Set (GALS) and Jet Schemes (JS) methods were proposed \cite{nave2010gradient}\cite{chidyagwai2011comparative}\cite{seibold2011jet} which improve subgrid accuracy while retaining stencil compacteness and overall computational efficiency.\\
+Implicit methods take an Eulerian approach where the locations of discretized elements are stationary.
+In particular, level-set methods represent advected surfaces as the zero contour of a level-set function.
+These are most naturally used when it is important to query whether a point is inside or outside the surface, as indicated by the sign of the level-set function.
+A summary of standard level-set methods can be found in \cite{osher2003level,osher2001level,sethian1999level,gibou2018review}.
+Additionally, particle tracking has been used by Enright et al. \cite{enright2002hybrid} to improve accuracy of the standard level-set approach when subgrid structures must be resolved.
+More recently, Gradient-Augmented level-set (GALS) and Jet Schemes (JS) methods were proposed in \cite{nave2010gradient,chidyagwai2011comparative,seibold2011jet}.
+These methods couple time integration of velocities with spacial interpolation of advected quantities to maintain a functional representation of the solution at all times.
+This improves subgrid accuracy while retaining stencil compactness and overall computational efficiency.
+Further applications of these methods can be found in \cite{lee2014narrow,bockmann2014gradient,kolahdouz2013semi}.

-Explicit methods rely on evolving in time individual points or particles using the characteristic ODEs of the advection equation.
-Explicit methods allow for representing more complicated sets (including open or non-orientable ones), but suffer from the need of potentially complicated particle management issues.
-In fact, in the case when the velocity field has extensive shear or compression, an initially uniform particle distribution may become arbitrarily non-uniform and thus impede the accuracy of the reconstruction of the surface.\\